 Somaliland has one of the HIGHEST

 Maternal and Infant Mortality rates in the world.
-Help Edna to train and dispatch 1000 midwives throughout the country and save lives.
+Help Edna train and dispatch 1,000 midwives throughout the country to save lives.

 Welcome to the Edna Adan Hospital, Hargeisa, Somaliland

-The health of the people of Somaliland is among the worst in Africa, with one of the highest Maternal and Infant Mortality rates in the world.
-Every year, one baby in eight dies in infancy while nearly 4000 Somali women die in childbirth.
-This tragedy can be attributed in large part to the long civil war which brought about the death or departure of nearly all of the country’s trained health care professionals.
+The health of the people of Somaliland is among the worst in the world.
+One in eleven children die in infancy and, every year, nearly 4,000 women die in childbirth.
+This tragedy is largely due to the civil war which caused the death or departure of nearly all the country’s health care professionals.

-The hospital, located in Hargeisa (or Hargeysa), is a non-profit charity community hospital built by Edna Adan Ismail who donated her U.N. pension (from the World Health Organization) and other personal assets so that she might help to address the grave health problems that endanger the lives of women and children in the Horn of Africa.
+Our hospital is a non-profit charitable institution built by Edna Adan Ismail, who, upon retirement from the World Health Organization, returned to her homeland, Somaliland, and donated her pension and other assets to help address the grave health problems that endanger the lives of women and children across the Horn of Africa.